To compete in the crowded, fragmented world of modern digital marketing, you must be able to control your clients’ experience.

 3. Prevent Over-Categorization

 An intelligible category tree has 3 to 5 layers of hierarchy depth and no more than 15 alternatives at the lowest level of the hierarchy.
-You have too many if a buyer spends too much time clicking into groups and sublevels before seeing genuine products.
+You have too many if a buyer clicks into groups and sublevels before seeing genuine products.

 4. Do Not Mix up Categories and Qualities